ketdev/emailcrawler/README.txt

 To run:
 ------------
     python crawler.py [--depth X] URL [URLs...]
-    Where URL are the initial crawler seeds to search
+        Where URL are the initial crawler seeds to search Depth is an optional limit to the number of hyperlinks followed

 Notes:
 ------------
-    The crawler avoids loops and will exit when there are no more links remaining, but can keep going for a long time, depending on the provided seeds.
+    The crawler avoids loops and will exit when there are no more links remaining, but can keep going for a long time, depending on the provided seeds, or infinite depth.
-    To limit the depth an optional argument 'depth' can be passed to the command line.